GernotBoege/FIWARE-interactive/M05/Security test commands.md

 # Check you have changed to the Repository Directory M05
 !!!

-# Start all containers in detached mode
+## Start all service in detached mode
 docker-compose up -d